 A while ago, the special bread for the altar was handmade in your own kitchen or sold by local bakers during the festival.
 Now, you can buy the bread in the supermarket.
 Lourdes gave us a candle that resembles this special bread.
 The bread recipe has been changed and standardised, and you can now find this bread before and beyond the Day of Dead celebration (not only during those special days).
 There is a danger of most things being imported from China, and not made in Mexico at all!

 Some people do still visit the cemeteries and make the altars at home, especially lower class families and those in the smaller, more rural communities.
 The altar food is not usually eaten, it is just for the spirits who come to visit at night.

-It is the government that prompted the new tradition of the Day of the Dead street procession, with close links to the James Bond film Spectre, as discussed in this Guardian article.
+It is the government that prompted the new tradition of the Day of the Dead street procession, with close links to the James Bond film Spectre, as discussed in Day of the Dead Parade Guardian article.

 At the University of Leeds, the Mexican Students Society make their own annual Day of the Dead celebrations.
 Below is a group photo from Lourdes taken at the University in 2015.

 The positive respect for death, and the family ancestors, that the Day of the Dead festival encapsulates is of huge interest around the world and we are really pleased that Lourdes has helped us represent this tradition in the Dying Matters exhibition in the Leeds Story Gallery at Leeds City Museum.